 You’ve managed your honey bee colonies all spring and summer with no problem.
-Now and then an aggressive guard warned you off, but in general the bees were docile.
+Now and then an aggressive guard warned you off, but in general, the bees were docile.

 - The fighting bees release an alarm pheromone—an odor that warns other bees of the danger.
-The alarm pheromone makes other honey bees aggressive, and more fighting means more pheromone is released which means more bees join the fray.
+The alarm pheromone makes other honey bees combative, and more fighting means more pheromone is released which means more bees join the fray.
 The situation can escalate quickly.

 - Once the alarm pheromone has aroused the bees, you and your pets and your neighbors are fair game as well.

 - Rainy weather, especially when it comes with heat and high humidity, makes bees cranky as well.
-During the “dog days of summer” no amount of fanning helps evaporate the nectar or cool the hive.
+During the “dog days of summer,” no amount of fanning helps evaporate the nectar or cool the hive.

 Of course, other factors can produce an aggressive colony.
 If the queen was superseded by a queen with more aggressive or Africanized genes, that could be the source of the problem.
 This is unlikely, however.
 More often than not bad behavior is merely a part of the cyclic nature of honey bee colonies.